jancr/sequtils/README.rst

     >>> glp1
     SequenceRange(98, 127, seq="HAEGTFTSDVSSYLEGQAAKEFIAWLVKGR")

-A `SequenceRange` from 98 to 127 is created, with the peptide sequence inferred from the protein sequence
+A :code:`SequenceRange` from 98 to 127 is created, with the peptide sequence inferred from the protein sequence

-Lets see the `start` and `stop` attributes of the peptide:
+Lets see the :code:`start` and :code:`stop` attributes of the peptide:

 .. code-block:: python